Darren Mc Granaghan – BA (Hons) in Performing Arts

 School: Finn Valley College, Stranorlar

-Believe it or not, I actually choose the course the night before the CAO deadline on a whim!
+Believe it or not, I actually choose the dgree the night before the CAO deadline on a whim (not something I would recommend!)
 It sounded exciting and I wanted to challenge myself by doing something I’d never done before.

-The lecturers with their support and inspiration were my favorite part of the course!
+The lecturers with their support and inspiration were my favorite part of the degree.
 I also really enjoyed that it gave me the space and support to grow and explore, not just as a practitioner, but also on a personal level too.
 In first year we studied both acting and design.
 This gave me the opportunity to figure out what I was passionate about.
-I originally thought I wanted to be an actor but discovered my love for design and haven’t looked back!
-The support of the Abbey Theatre also led me to untertaking an internship on “Alice in Funderland” and later working on “Alles Weiter Kennen Sie Aus Dem Kino” directed by Katie Mitchell (The Rest will be familiar to you from cinema) at the DeutschesSchauspielHaus in Hamburg (a partner theatre of theirs).
-An Abbey Theatre Residency is something this course offers which is exclusive to ATU Sligo.
-I absolutely love that!
+I originally thought I wanted to be an actor but discovered my love for design and haven’t looked back,

-The core first year where you get to try out acting and design is absolutely amazing!
-This is the main thing that attracted me to the course.
+The core first year where you get to try out acting and design is absolutely amazing.
+This is the main thing that attracted me to the degree.
 Also, no portfolio requirement means that people who didn’t fit within the boundaries of the Leaving Cert Art Curriculum are given an equal chance.
-I didn’t do art for my leaving cert and this stopped me from applying to other courses in this area.

 I learnt a lot about working as part of a team during my studies.
 I also built a lot of confidence in my design process ideas and personality which helped me when taking on challenges I never thought were possible.